 So there you have it.
 Our picks for some of the top things to do in Washington DC in the summer.

-Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with the Go Washington DC Card.
+Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with the Go Washington DC pass.

 Plan to visit some of these top attractions during your trip.
 Whether you are traveling with your family or a couple of friends, we’re sure you will have a great time.